Update: A new report claims that LG has started from scratch on the G7, potentially pushing back its release to later in the year.

 However, its internals, which we mentioned as being slightly behind the times, could have been part of the issue.
 Knowing that phones with the Snapdragon 835 were coming put an obstacle in front of the G6 before its launch.

-You can bet that LG will be gunning to have the most powerful phone around next year, or at least be on part with its competitors.
+You can bet that LG will be gunning to have the most powerful phone around this year, or at least be on par with its competitors.

 However, what it will look like piece-by-piece is, right now, a complete mystery.
 Today’s best practices in flagship smartphone manufacturing aren’t likely to change all that much going into 2018, so expect to see a fair share of curvature and metal dashed around the device, with more focus directed to the screen.